gzeureka/multitracker-sagemaker/README.md

 ## Start an EC2 instance running Ubuntu in your aws account using the following CloudFormation Template
+## Notice: this step will take about 20mins, login to your EC2 Instance and wait until INSTALLATION_COMPLETE.txt generated
 https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=arm-ec2-instance&templateURL=https://eric-panorama-test-utility.s3.amazonaws.com/test-utility-env-setup/ec2-instance-panorama.yml

 ## Clone this repo to your EC2 instance